 BTT structures workload across three tiers — Light, Standard, and Intensive — with separate expectations for the school year and break periods.
 Every family starts by finding the right tier for their student's current schedule and capacity.
 Load can be increased as the student builds momentum or adjusted during demanding school periods.
 The one constant: the program requires consistent, meaningful engagement to produce consistent, meaningful results.
 The intake conversation is where we find the right starting point together.

-7. Is this available virtually?
+9. Is this available virtually?

 Yes.
 All BTT sessions are conducted virtually, making the program accessible regardless of location.

-8. What if my child is already in honors or AP classes?
+10. What if my child is already in honors or AP classes?

-• What rigorous coursework delivers — and what it leaves to be built elsewhere:
+What rigorous coursework delivers — and what it leaves to be built elsewhere:

-A Stanford literature review of more than 20 studies on the Advanced Placement program found that the research on AP outcomes is more mixed than commonly assumed.
-AP courses vary widely in quality, and the assumption that AP enrollment alone produces deeper analytical learning is not well supported.
-The College Board has redesigned several AP courses since 2014 to emphasize disciplinary skills over pure content coverage — a meaningful improvement — but classroom practice still varies, and the structural pressure to cover material for the May exam remains.
-For many students, AP delivers exposure and rigor; the deeper work of constructing and defending sustained analytical arguments is built somewhere else.
+A Challenge Success white paper affiliated with Stanford’s Graduate School of Education reviewed more than 20 studies on the Advanced Placement program and found that the research on AP outcomes is more mixed than commonly assumed.
+AP courses vary widely in quality, and the broad claim that AP participation alone causes later academic success is difficult to prove.
+Over the past decade-plus, the College Board has revised several AP courses to clarify required content and disciplinary skills — a meaningful improvement — but classroom practice still varies, and the structural pressure to prepare for the May exam remains.

 The portfolio difference:

-Honors and AP transcripts document the courses a student took.
-BTT documents what a student can do — original analytical writing, a documented record of intellectual growth, and a track record of defending ideas under challenge.
 For competitive summer programs, honor society applications, and college admissions, both documents matter.
 The transcript shows where a student sat.
 The portfolio shows what they built.

-9. How do I know if my child is a good fit?
+11. How do I know if my child is a good fit?

 The best indicator is curiosity.
 If your child asks good questions — or would, if given the space — they are a good fit for BTT.
 The Family Intake is the right place to find out together.

-10. Will this program improve my child's performance on standardized tests?
+12. Will this program improve my child's performance on standardized tests?

 The SAT and ACT are reasoning tests, not knowledge tests.
 BTT builds exactly the cognitive skills — close reading, analytical thinking, structured argumentation — that those tests are designed to measure.
 The research connection between critical thinking instruction and standardized test performance is well established.
 BTT is not a test prep program — but the work produces the underlying capability that test prep programs attempt to simulate in compressed form.

-• Will This Program Improve My Child’s Performance on Standardized Tests?
+Will This Program Improve My Child’s Performance on Standardized Tests?

 What the SAT actually measures: